Cesar Chavez center on SFSU campus with green grass all around

 Making a report on behalf of yourself and your own experiences, or to fulfill your duty to report, is the first step to getting yourself or the impacted person(s) connected to support and resources at the university.

-Reports can be made to SFSU OCRTIX by submitting our incident report form or by clicking on “Make a Report” link located on this page.
+Reports can be made to the Office for Civil Rights and Title IX by clicking on “Make a Report” link located on this page.

 Reports can also be made in person, by email, by mail or by phone.
-Please visit out About Us page for additional contact information for SFSU OCRTIX.
+Please visit our About Us page for additional contact information for the Office for Civil Rights and Title IX

 Any Employee who knows or has reason to know of incidents that may violate the Interim CSU Nondiscrimination Policy has a duty to promptly report prohibited conduct (Discrimination, Harassment, Sexual Harassment, Dating Violence, Domestic Violence, Sexual Exploitation, Stalking, Sexual Misconduct, Prohibited Consensual Relationships and Retaliation) to the university.